 This Committee is responsible for recommending on all matters pertaining to the ASUCSB Legal Code.
-The Committee will study the code and make recommendations on needed legislation.
+The Committee will study the code and make recommendations on needed legislation, as well as review and give recommendations regarding new legislation proposed by Legislative Council.

-- B) Committee Membership: - 1) Voting Membership: - a) One (1) Vice-Chairperson (Legislative Council Second Pro-Tempore) - b) One (1) Attorney General - c) One (1) Legislative Council Representative - d) Two (2) Students At-Large - 2) Non-voting membership: - a) One (1) Chairperson (Legislative Council First Pro-Tempore) - b) A.S.
-Controller(s) (non-voting) - c) A.S.
-Committee on Committees Co-Coordinators (non-voting) - d) A.S.
-Executive Director (non-voting) - e) A.S.
-Advisor (non-voting) - f) A.S.
-Internal Vice-President (non-voting) - g) A.S.
-President - C) Selection and Term of Office of the Members: - 1) The two (2) Students At-large members shall be nominated by the President and appointed by the Legislative Council for a term of one (1) academic year.
-The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year. - D) Duties and Powers of the Committee: - 1) Study the ASUCSB Legal Code and make recommendations on needed legislation. - 2) Meet to review any legislation that is proposed which deals with the ASUCSB Legal Code and present recommendations and/or amendments to the Legislative Council. - 3) Work with the Chairperson and Attorney General in the defense and prosecution, respectively, of cases involving the ASUCSB Legal Code. - 4) Shall hold at least one (1) regularly scheduled meeting per week, except on Dead week and Finals week.
+- B) Voting Membership:

+- 1) One (1) Chairperson (Legislative Council First Pro-Tempore)

+- 2) One (1) Vice-Chairperson (Legislative Council Second Pro-Tempore)

+- 3) One (1) Attorney General

+- 4) One (1) Legislative Council Representative

+- 5) Two (2) Students At-Large

+- 6) One (1) A.S.
+Internal Vic President

+- C) Non-voting membership:

+- 1) A.S.
+Controller(s)

+- 2) A.S.
+Committee on Committees Co-Coordinators

+- 3) A.S.
+Executive Director

+- 4) A.S.
+Advisor

+- 5) A.S.
+Internal Vice-President

+- 6) A.S.
+President

+- D) Selection and Term of Office of the Members:

+- 1) The two (2) Students At-large members shall be recommended by the Committee on Committees, nominated by the President and appointed by the Legislative Council for a term of one (1) academic year.

+- 2) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year.

+- E) Duties and Powers of the Committee:

+- 1) Study the ASUCSB Legal Code and make recommendations on needed legislation.

+- 2) Meet to review any legislation that is proposed which deals with the ASUCSB Legal Code and present recommendations and/or amendments to the Legislative Council.

+- 3) Work with the Chairperson and Attorney General in the defense and prosecution, respectively, of cases involving the ASUCSB Legal Code.

-- E) Duties and Powers of the Chairperson: - 1) Chair all Constitution and By-Laws Committee meetings. - 2) Shall be responsible for making weekly reports to the Legislative Council on the Committee's actions. - 3) Act as the legal defender in ASUCSB Legal Code cases when requested by the defending party. - 4) Shall attend all BCC Chair Council Meetings. - F) Duties and Powers of the Vice-Chairperson: - 1) Shall chair Constitution and By-Laws committee meetings upon the request of the Chair. - 2) Shall be responsible for making reports to the Legislative Council upon the request of the Chair. - 3) Shall assist the Chair in his/her duties as the legal defender. - G) Duties and Responsibilities of the Committee Members: - 1) All members of the committee shall attend all Constitution and By-Laws Committee meetings. - 2) Shall draft legislation deemed necessary by the committee upon the request of the Chair.
+- 4) Shall hold at least one (1) regularly scheduled meeting per week, except on Dead week and Finals week. - F) Duties and Powers of the Chairperson: - 1) Shall chair all Constitution and By-Laws Committee meetings. - 2) Shall be responsible for making weekly reports to the Legislative Council on the Committee's actions. - 3) Act as the legal defender in ASUCSB Legal Code cases when requested by the defending party. - 4) Shall attend all BCC Chair Council Meetings. - G) Duties and Powers of the Vice-Chairperson: - 1) Shall assume the responsibilities of the Chairperson in his/her absence. - 2) Shall take minutes at meetings and send out via e-mail to Administration, Executives, and Legislative Council. - 3) Shall be responsible for making reports to the Legislative Council upon the request of the Chair. - 4) Shall assist the Chair in his/her duties as the legal defender. - H) Duties and Responsibilities of the Committee Members: - 1) All members of the committee shall attend and participate all Constitution and By-Laws Committee meetings. - 2) Shall draft legislation deemed necessary by the committee upon the request of the Chair.